 Ian completed an MSc in Information and Library Studies at Aberystwyth University in 2012.
 He has been working in libraries since 2005 when he started as a supervisor in public libraries, having previously worked in management in the retail sector.
 He is particularly interested in issues around the digital divide, transparency and freedom of information as well as the opportunities new technology provides to develop the library service.

 Jo completed a Diploma in Library & Information Studies at the University of Wales, Aberystwyth in 2008.
 Having started out reading picture books to four year olds in public libraries, Jo spent time working in several academic libraries before landing in a government library in 2005.
 A lifelong user and supporter of public libraries, Jo is mostly interested in information literacy, institutional repositories and lifelong learning.

 Tom started his career in North London public libraries in the 1970s, qualifying with the Polytechnic of North London’s Postgraduate Diploma in 1983.
 He has since worked for the British Council, in the private sector, in health libraries including the Royal College of Veterinary Surgeons, Brighton and Sussex Medical School and NHS Evidence-Eyes & Vision, and for the University of Sussex and South Thames College.
-He is currently Primary Care Librarian for West Sussex Knowledge & Libraries.
+He is currently Clinical Librarian for Brighton and Sussex NHS Library and Knowledge Service.
 He is a founder member of the Library Campaign, an active trade unionist and led the successful campaign to save Haringey libraries from wholesale closures in 1989-90.